Kiran7007/Interview-Preparation/docs/android.md

 - An ANR happens when the UI thread is blocked for too long.
 - Avoid long work on the main thread.
 - Move heavy tasks to background threads and use lifecycle-aware APIs.

 ---

-## How do you reduce battery consumption?
-- Avoid unnecessary polling.
-- Sync only when needed and under suitable constraints.
-- Use WorkManager, batching, and Doze/Standby-aware logic.

----